CausaLM: Causal Model Explanation Through Counterfactual Language Models: Causal Model Explanation

 Contextual embedding models typically follow three stages: \textbf{(1)} Pre-training: Where a DNN (encoder) is trained on a massive unlabeled dataset to solve self-supervised tasks; \textbf{(2)} Fine-tuning: An optional step, where the encoder is further trained on different tasks or data; and \textbf{(3)} Supervised task training: Where task specific layers are trained on labeled data for a downstream task of interest.

 Our intervention is focused on Stage 2.
-In this stage, we continue training the encoder of the model on the tasks it was pre-trained on, but add auxiliary tasks, designed to forget some concepts and remember others.
-In Figure \ref{fig:BERT-CF} we present an example of our proposed Stage 2, where we train our model to solve the original BERT's \textit{Masked Language Model} ($MLM$) and \textit{Next Sentence Prediction} ($NSP$) tasks, along with a \textit{Treated Concept} objective, denoted in the figure as \textit{TC}.
+In this stage, we continue training the encoder of the model on the tasks it was pre-trained on, but add auxiliary tasks, designed to forget some concepts and remember others.\footnote{Continued pre-training has shown useful in NLP more generally \citep{gururangan2020don, gardner2020evaluating}.} In Figure \ref{fig:BERT-CF} we present an example of our proposed Stage 2, where we train our model to solve the original BERT's \textit{Masked Language Model} ($MLM$) and \textit{Next Sentence Prediction} ($NSP$) tasks, along with a \textit{Treated Concept} objective, denoted in the figure as \textit{TC}.
 In order to preserve the information regarding a potentially confounding concept, we use an additional task denoted in the figure as \textit{CC}, for \textit{Controlled Concept}.

-To illustrate our intervention, we can revisit the \textit{Adjectives} example, introduced in Figure \ref{fig:example}, and consider a case where we want to test whether their existence in the text affects the classification decision.
+To illustrate our intervention, we can revisit the \textit{Adjectives} example of Figure \ref{fig:example}, and consider a case where we want to test whether their existence in the text affects the classification decision.
 To be able to estimate this effect, we traditionally would have to produce for each example in the test-set an equivalent example that does not contain \textit{Adjectives}.
 In terms of our intervention on the language representation, we should be able to produce a representation that is unaffected by the existence of \textit{Adjectives}, meaning that the representation of a sentence that contains \textit{Adjectives} would be identical to that of the same sentence where \textit{Adjectives} are excluded.
 Taking that to the fine-tuning stage, we could use adversarial training to "forget" \textit{Adjectives}.